upperlinecode/fe-dom-manipulation-lab/README.md

 # The Javascript Squares Challenge

-In this lab, you'll be using Javascript to manipulate the DOM of a basic page with blue squares.
+In this lab, you'll be using Javascript to manipulate the DOM of a basic page with red squares.

 Good luck!